kubernetes/website/content/en/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions.md

 ## Create a CustomResourceDefinition

-When you create a new CustomResourceDefinition (CRD), the Kubernetes API Server reacts by creating a new RESTful resource path, either namespaced or cluster-scoped, as specified in the CRD's `scope` field.
+When you create a new CustomResourceDefinition (CRD), the Kubernetes API Server creates a new RESTful resource path for each version you specify.
+The CRD can be either namespaced or cluster-scoped, as specified in the CRD's `scope` field.
 As with existing built-in objects, deleting a namespace deletes all custom objects in that namespace.
 CustomResourceDefinitions themselves are non-namespaced and are available to all namespaces.

 For example, if you save the following CustomResourceDefinition to `resourcedefinition.yaml`: